symforce-org/symforce/README.md

 from symforce import typing as T

 def bearing_residual(
-    pose: geo.Pose2, landmark: geo.V2, angle_deg: T.Scalar, epsilon: T.Scalar
+    pose: geo.Pose2, landmark: geo.V2, angle: T.Scalar, epsilon: T.Scalar
 ) -> geo.V1:
     t_body = pose.inverse() * landmark
     predicted_angle = sm.atan2(t_body[1], t_body[0], epsilon=epsilon)
-    return geo.V1(sm.wrap_angle(predicted_angle - angle_deg * sm.pi / 180))
+    return geo.V1(sm.wrap_angle(predicted_angle - angle))
 ```

 This function takes in a pose and landmark variable and returns the error between the predicted bearing angle and a measured value.
-Note that we call `sm.wrap_angle` on the angle difference to prevent wraparound bugs.
+Note that we call `sm.wrap_angle` on the angle difference to prevent wraparound effects.

 The residual for distance traveled is even simpler: